guaix-ucm/megaradrp/doc/index.rst

 an optical Integral-Field Unit (IFU) and Multi-Object Spectrograph (MOS) designed for the GTC 10.4m telescope in La Palma.

 MEGARA DRP is the official Data Reduction Pipeline for MEGARA.
-It can be run as a standalone module (via a command line interface) or integrated in the GTC Control System.

 User documentation